-We extend the work presented in Crainic et al. (2014b, 2017) by integrating strategic decisions into the model.
-Specifically, the number of resources to use, and the home terminal of each.
-However, we also consider the option that a service be supported not by a resource owned (or leased) by the transportation company, but instead by a third party.
-In this situation, the resource is "acquired" from the third party only for the execution of this service and the carrier itself need not ensure that the resource's complete schedule (which may include moves for other carriers) follows the appropriate rules.
+We also consider the option that a service be supported not by a resource owned (or leased) by the transportation company, but instead by a third party.
+In this situation, the resource is "acquired" from the third party only for the execution of this service and the carrier itself need not ensure that the resource's complete itinerary (which may include moves for other carriers) follows the appropriate rules.
 Outsourcing a service to a third party-owned resource is presumed to incur costs that are greater than executing the service with an owned resource.
+The problem studied in this paper considers the decisions prescribed by the model proposed in Crainic et al. (2017).
+However, explicitly recognizing uncertainty in freight volumes provides a context wherein a richer set of decisions can be considered.
+Specifically, we model opportunities for outsourcing transportation activities in response to observing actual freight volumes.

-As this paper explicitly models uncertainty in customer demands (i.e., freight volumes), we next identify which decisions are made before volumes are known, and which after (i.e., the recourse).
+To precisely define the decision-making process, we next identify which decisions are made before volumes are known, and which after (i.e., the recourse).
 We presume that decisions related to resource acquisition and allocation, as well as those regarding which services to execute, are made before volumes are known.
 Similarly, we assume that decisions regarding which services to outsource can be made before freight volumes are known.
+In this case, we consider a situation wherein a carrier signs a long-term contract with another carrier.
+Fundamentally, we presume that the planner must make capacity decisions, including the size and allocation of a fleet of resources and a repeatable transportation plan that uses those resources, before freight volumes are known.

-In this case, we are considering a situation wherein a carrier signs a long-term contract with a third party carrier.
-The carrier may take two recourse actions after volumes are known: (1) to outsource the delivery of an individual shipment from origin to destination to a third party carrier, and, (2) to outsource the execution of a service.
-With this second recourse, we are considering a situation wherein a carrier contracts a third party provider on the "spot" market.
+However, we also presume that the carrier can take two recourse actions in response to observing freight volumes: (1) routing an individual shipment from its origin to its destination based on all shipment volumes and given available capacity (which may involve using a third party carrier), and, (2) to outsource the execution of a service.
+With this second recourse, we are considering a situation wherein a carrier contracts a third party transportation provider on the "spot" market.
 The costs associated with outsourcing via the "spot" market are presumed to be higher than via long-term contract.